RobotsAndPencils/Astro/README.md

 ### Networking

 #### HTTPStatusCode
-`HTTPStatusCode` is an enum that allows you to clarify status codes returned by your server.
-`HTTPStatusCode+FriendlyMessaging` adds some more user friendly failureReason and recoverSuggestions options to `HTTPStatusCode`
+`HTTPStatusCode` is an enum that allows you to clarify status codes returned by your server and includes some more user friendly messaging for falureReason and recoverySuggestion.

 #### Route
 `Route` provides a simple abstraction for working with `NSURLRequests`.
 Recommended approach is to add extensions to `Route` to add a default `baseURL` value and static functions for your specific API.